leobarrientos02/SpringMongoDb/README.md

 # SpringMongoDb
 This project was developed using the tutorial provided by AmigosCode Spring Data + MongoDB course.

-# Tech used
+# Tech Stack
 Docker, Java 17, MongoDB, Postgres, SpringBoot, and Maven.

 # Architecture Diagram